Mirages: On Anthropomorphism in Dialogue Systems

-While computing systems cannot have values or morals, there have been attempts to align the generated output of dialogue systems with expressed human moral values.\footnote{The data sources are often limited to specific populations, and thus only represent the morals or values of some people.} For example, \citet{ziems-etal-2022-moral} present a corpus of conflicting human judgements on moral issues which they label according to `rules of thumb' that they hope explain why some system outputs are perceived as acceptable while others are not.
-Similarly, \citet{jiang-etal-2022-can} `teach morality' to a question answering system that \citet{kim-etal-2022-prosocial} have later embedded in an open-domain dialogue system.
-The question answering system, named \textsc{Delphi} with its connotations of omniscient wisdom, is trained in a supervised manner on a dataset of human moral judgements from sources such as Reddit to predict the `correct' judgement given a textual prompt.
-While the authors claim that their system output is merely a descriptive reflection of the morality of an under-specified population, \citet{talat-etal-2022-machine} point out that the output for each query consists of a single judgement, phrased as an imperative, thereby giving the impression of humanlike reasoning and absolute knowledge of morality.
+While computing systems cannot have values or morals, there have been attempts to align the output of dialogue systems with expressed human moral values.\footnote{The data sources are often limited to specific populations, and thus only represent the morals or values of some people.} For example, \citet{ziems-etal-2022-moral} present a corpus of conflicting human judgements on moral issues, labelled according to `rules of thumb' that they hope explain the acceptability, or lack thereof, of system outputs.
+Similarly, \citet{jiang-etal-2022-can} `teach morality' to a question answering (QA) system, \textsc{Delphi}, that \citet{kim-etal-2022-prosocial} have embedded in an open-domain dialogue system. \textsc{Delphi}, with its connotations of omniscient wisdom, is trained in a supervised manner on a dataset of human moral judgements from sources such as Reddit to predict the `correct' judgement given a textual prompt.
+While \citet{jiang-etal-2022-can} describe the system's outputs as descriptive reflections of the morality of an under-specified population, \citet{talat-etal-2022-machine} highlight that \textsc{Delphi}'s output consists of

+single judgements, phrased in the imperative, thus giving the impression of humanlike reasoning and absolute knowledge of morality.

-Recent work~\cite[e.g.,][]{sap-etal-2022-neural} has investigated models for \emph{theory of mind}, i.e., an entity's ability to infer other people's `mental states, such as beliefs, desires, and intentions, and to understand how mental states feature in everyday explanations and predictions of people's behaviour'~\cite{apperly-2012-what}.
-Such work has been motivated by the proposition that language technologies require such capabilities to take decisions on behalf of their users.
-This proposition entails that agency should be shifted from humans to machines.
-Thus, the quest for theory of mind is one for further anthropomorphising systems, and a system's inability to perform the task can be understood as a limiting factor to anthropomorphism of the system.
+\citet{sap-etal-2022-neural} investigated models for \textit{theory of mind}, i.e. the ability of an entity to infer other people's \textit{`mental states [...] and to understand how mental states feature in [...] everyday explanations and predictions of people's behaviour'}~\cite{apperly-2012-what}.
+This idea entails shifting agency from humans to machines, furthering the anthropomorphisation of systems.
+A system's inability to perform the task, can therefore be understood as a limiting factor to the anthropomorphism of a system.